 Existing law establishes the Uniform Unclaimed Property Act, which sets forth various provisions relating to the disposition of certain abandoned property.
 (Chapter 120A of NRS) Under existing law, the State Treasurer acts as the Administrator of Unclaimed Property.
 (NRS 120A.025) Existing law requires the Administrator annually to publish a notice that lists the name of each person who appears to own certain kinds of property that has been abandoned by its owner and taken into custody by the Administrator.
 The notice must also contain a statement that information about such property may be obtained from the Administrator.
 The Administrator is required to provide this notice by purchasing an advertisement in a newspaper of the county of the last known address of each apparent owner of abandoned property that is in the custody of the Administrator.
-(NRS 120A.580) Section 1 of this bill revises the requirements that the notice include information concerning individual owners and instead provides among other things that: (1) in a county whose population is 700,000 or more (currently Clark County), such a notice must be published in a newspaper with the largest circulation in the county at least six times per year and must provide certain instructions on how to search and access information relating to unclaimed property; and (2) in a county whose population is less than 700,000 (currently any county other than Clark County), such a notice must be published in a newspaper with the largest circulation in the county not less than once each year and must include the last known city of any person named in the notice.
-Section 1 also requires the Administrator to publish the notice at least 90 days before the date a holder of property must file certain reports.
+(NRS 120A.580) Section 1 of this bill revises the requirements that the notice include information concerning individual owners and instead provides among other things that: (1) in a county whose population is 700,000 or more (currently Clark County), such a notice must be published in a newspaper of general circulation with a circulation of more than 15,000 in the county at least six times per year, or more often under certain circumstances, and must provide certain instructions on how to search and access information relating to unclaimed property; and (2) in a county whose population is less than 700,000 (currently any county other than Clark County), such a notice must be published in a newspaper of general circulation in the county not less than once each year and must include the last known city of any person named in the notice.
+Section 1 also requires the Administrator to publish a notice in a newspaper of general circulation, not later than February 1 and August 1 of each year, that summarizes certain requirements relating to holders of unclaimed property.
 Finally, section 1 authorizes the Administrator to provide additional information concerning unclaimed or abandoned property at any time and in any manner that the Administrator selects.